5 Remedies for Achilles Heel Tendinitis

-You also need to look for ones that have soft sides.
-The back and sole should be thick enough to not need any extra support.
+You also need to look for shoes that have soft sides.
+The back and sole should be thick enough so that they don’t need any extra support.
 If you have any doubts, ask your doctor directly.

 5. Stretch to warm-up your Achilles heel

 Stretching isn’t just something you do after exercise.
-In truth, it’s recommended to stretch every morning.
+In truth, it’s recommended that you stretch every morning.
 This lets you prepare your body for the stresses of the day.

 Unexpected twists, cramps, tension, and tendinitis in any area can happen.
 This is because it’s not prepared to face normal effort or stress.

-You just need to stretch for 10 or 15 minutes.
-This is enough to prevent any tendinitis problem or pain.
+You only need to stretch for 10 or 15 minutes.
+This is enough to prevent any tendinitis problems or pain.
 Start little by little and make sure you don’t force the area.